KatisoTheGreat/KatisoTheGreat/README.md

 - 👋 Hi, I’m @KatisoTheGreat
-- 👀 I’m interested in being a DevOps Engineer
+- 👀 I’m interested in being a Full Stack Developer
-- 🌱 I’m currently learning Python, Java, Docker, Kubernetes, Jenkins, ArgoCD, nexus and other relevant DevOps tools
+- 🌱 I’m currently learning Python, Java, MERN stack, Kubernetes, Jenkins, ArgoCD, nexus and other related DevOps tools
 - 💞️ I’m looking to collaborate on web development and DevOps projects
 - 📫 How to reach me:
 Twitter and IG: @katiso_thegreat